cerebrate-project/cerebrate/INSTALL/INSTALL.md

 Create an apache config file for cerebrate / ssh key and point the document root to /var/www/cerebrate/webroot/index.php and you're good to go

+To log in use the default credentials below:

+username: admin
+Password: Password1234